wiheto/readabilityinscience/README.md

 Code is written in Python and R.

-For python (3.x) is needed.
-Some changes will be needed for python (2.x).
+For python (3.x) is compatibility fixes may be needed.

 ### FAQ